syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 The datagrid performs paging of data using the `SfDataPager`.
 To enable paging, follow below procedure

 * Create a new `SfDataPager` widget, and set the [SfDataGrid.DataGridSource](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataGridSource-class.html) to the [SfDataPager.delegate](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager/delegate.html) property.
-* Set the number of rows to be displayed on a page by setting the [SfDataPager.rowsPerPage](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager/rowsPerPage.html) property.
+* Set the number of page count to created the pages in datapager [SfDataPager.pageCount] property.
 * Set the number of buttons that should be displayed in view by setting the [SfDataPager.visibleItemsCount](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataPager/visibleItemsCount.html) property.
-* Override the [SfDataPager.delegate.rowCount](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataPagerDelegate/rowCount.html) property and [SfDataPager.delegate.handlePageChanges](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/DataPagerDelegate/handlePageChange.html) method in `SfDataGrid.DataGridSource`.
 * You can load the data for the specific page in `handlePageChanges` method.
 This method is called for every page navigation from data pager.

 N> The `SfDataPager.visibleItemsCount` property default value is 5.